ovh/docs/pages/web/emails-pro/responsibility model/Emailpro guide.en-gb.md

 ---
-title: Responsibility model for Email pro service
+title: Email Pro Responsibility model
 excerpt: 'Shared responsibilities between OVHcloud and the customer'
 slug: responsibility-model
-section: Get Started
+section: Getting started
 order: 3
 ---

-**Last updated November 17th, 2022**
+**Last updated 17th November 2022**

-The Email pro service is a Microsoft Exchange email solution hosted in Europe, based on a shared infrastructure with 10BG storage capacity.
+The Email Pro service is a Microsoft Exchange email solution hosted in Europe, based on a shared infrastructure with 10BG storage capacity.

-The RACI below details shared responsibilities between OVHcloud and the customer for Email pro service.
+The RACI below details shared responsibilities between OVHcloud and the customer for Email Pro service.
 This shared model can help relieve the customer’s operational burden.

 ## RACI definition